Laci1953/Cowgol_on_CP_M/README.md

 - 10 to 20% faster

-This optimized version runs on all 64KB RAM Z80 computers.
+This optimized version of Cowgol compiler runs on all 64KB RAM Z80 computers.

 # COWGOL for Z80 computers provided with 128/512 KB RAM
 -------------------------------------------------------